petdance/scraps/modern-vim.md

 I had just made a fresh install of vim8 and root owns that tags file.
 I `chmod`ded it and all was well.

 I didn't test this tip under Neovim because the pathing is all different.

-You said that you created a package called "bundle", but I think that will be confusing to people (like me) who already know "bundle" as a directory name to put bundles in.
+You said that you created a package called `bundle`, but I think that will be confusing to people (like me) who already know "bundle" as a directory name to put bundles in.
 As a vim 7.4+pathogen user, all my packages are in `~/.vim/bundle`.

+I think you need to explicitly explain what a package is.
+Unless I look at `:help packages`, I don't know that a package is a directory that groups plugins.
+Is there any more to a package than just being a directory?